I feel like I need to get something off my chest.

 2. Empathize with non-Christians

 Ask yourself, “If I wasn’t a Christian, what would I be doing?”
-Chances are, you might be doing exactly what the non-Christians in your neighbourhood are doing.
+Chances are, you might be doing exactly what the non-Christians in your neighborhood are doing.
+(And, to go even further, how much different do you actually live from non-Christians in your neighborhood?
+Would an outsider be able to discern any significant difference?).

 3. Hang out with non-Christians

 As much as it bothers me, I never correct him (he’s not a kid, he’s my peer).
-But I do pray for him every day and we talk about my faith.
+But I do pray for him every day, and we talk about my faith.
+I want him to feel as if he can be his true self with me, just like Jesus does for me.

 4. Pray for unchurched people

 How many unchurched people do you pray for daily?
-How many people you disagree with do you pray for daily?
+How many people with whom you disagree do you pray for daily?

 5. Live out your faith authentically

-I just have a feeling if we in the church loved the world the way Jesus did, the world might come running to Christ.
+I have a feeling if we in the Church loved the world the way Jesus did, the world might come running to Christ.